-- Make sure your hair is clean and neatly styled.
+- Make sure your hair is neatly styled.
 This includes facial hair.

 - Make sure you’ve showered and put on deodorant.

-- Brush your teeth.
-Avoid eating things with strong or lasting odors.
+- Brush your teeth and avoid eating things with strong or lasting odors.

 - Avoid any activities or environments in which strong odors will linger or stick to your clothing.